New Qualifying Exam policy

 - Literature review and context (1-2 pages) – perform a related literature review to understand broader context of proposed work

-- An oral exam presentation (total of 60-90 minutes = 20 student presentation + 40-70 questions by examiners).
-The oral presentation is open to other faculty, and the general public.
+- An oral exam presentation (total of 60-90 minutes = 20 mins of student presentation + 40–70 mins of questions by examiners).
+The 20min-oral presentation is open to other faculty, and the general public.

 Committee formation and composition